Becca-Oseyi/Amazon-Case-Study/README.md

 # Data Analysis Project Work
 A data analysis project exploring Amazon product reviews to uncover trends in pricing, ratings, and potential revenue.
 Built with excel and pivot tables.
-## Project Topic: Amazon Case Study
+## Project Topic: Amazon Review Analysis
 ### Project Overview:
 This project analyses a data set of Amazon products, including categories, ratings and discounts.
 The goal is to extract insights that can help sellers optimize pricing, and understand customer engagement.